bitmochibit/Defcon/README.md

   - Missile silo (A platform required for launching missiles)
   - Nuclear Bomb effects on the Environment (Radiation fallout, unbreathable air in the detonation zones, acid rain, mutated mobs, contamination and decontamination system, exposure system, nuclear winter if detonated nukes in a certain time exceeds a certain number..)
   - Items and blocks for fighting against radiations and air contamination
-  - Dirty air done with WorldGuard regions, supports both Polygonal Areas (for restricted contamination) or huge contaminated areas with Cuboids (like for extremely radioactive bombs)
+  - Dirty air done with filled regions, supports both Polygonal Areas (for restricted contamination) or huge contaminated areas with Cuboids (like for extremely radioactive bombs), in this air you need to wear a gas mask or you will suffocate and take rad damage.
   - Defensive structures (Radar, missile battery) (Affected by the EMP)
 - Power and supplies
   - Generators (Coal, Thermal, Nuclear) [For powering defensive structures or launch silos]